Skip to main content

 Updating existing records:

-• Example: Importing a deal called "Microsoft" with only an amount field will update just the amount—other fields remain unchanged
+• Example: importing a deal called "Microsoft" with only an amount field updates just the amount — other fields stay unchanged

 • If no match is found, a new record is created